 A few things to be careful about

-• If you delete the Docker Container, and have not exported/saved your work into an external drive, you will loose EVERYTHING you have done!
-So, it is best to link an external drive to your caontainer.
+- If you delete the Docker Container, and have not exported/saved your work into an external drive, you will loose EVERYTHING you have done!
+So, it is best to link an external drive to your container.
 Here's how to do it:

-• You can simultaneously have multiple Docker Container based on the same Docker Image.
+- You can simultaneously have multiple Docker Containers based on the same Docker Image.
 Each doing something different.

-• Brfore stopping the container, makle sure you have saved all your work in the external drive.
+- Before stopping the container, make sure you have saved all your work to the external drive.
 When you resume the Docker Container will not resume where you left off otherwise.
-Imprtantly, it will not keep computations.
+Importantly, it will not keep computations.

 Understanding Docker files